StackVista/stackstate-docs/use/metrics-events/golden_signals.md

 ## Overview

-When monitoring distributed systems, if you have a defined SLO (Service Level Objective), StackState can alert you if one of your SLIs (Service Level Indicators) falls bellow a certain threshold. you can make use of the [four golden signals \(sre.google\)](https://sre.google/sre-book/monitoring-distributed-systems/#xref_monitoring_golden-signals) described on this page.
+When monitoring distributed systems with a defined SLO (Service Level Objective), StackState can alert you if one of your SLIs (Service Level Indicators) falls bellow a certain threshold.
+The [four golden signals \(sre.google\)](https://sre.google/sre-book/monitoring-distributed-systems/#xref_monitoring_golden-signals) described on this page can be used to build a check in StackState that responds to fluctuations in service level.

 ## Four golden signals